 Inside Skaggs Room 344, the first globe to greet visitors of the Museum is vivid red and hangs from the mouth of a spiraled bronze dragon wall mount.
 It is especially brilliant during certain times of the year when it is struck by morning sun.
 A similar globe is depicted in the original oil painting Territorial Pharmacist on display in the administrative offices, in which artist Greg Singley has portrayed a scene from a typical pharmacy during Arizona's territorial days.

 The oldest globes in the Museum's collection, located in the third-floor alcove, date back to the 1880s.
-They are excellent examples of the three-tiered variety, with finely cut stoppers and etched exteriors.
+They are excellent examples of the three-tiered free-standing variety, with finely cut stoppers and etched exteriors.
 During Arizona's pre-statehood territorial days, these kinds of globes were a common sight in pharmacies.
-Small, desktop globes are displayed in the third-floor elevator lobby, and two hanging globes can be seen in the first-floor territorial pharmacy display.
+Many more show globes can be seen throughout the College of Pharmacy.

 A Lasting Symbol

 Show globes became increasingly less common in the early part of this century as old pharmacies went out of business and new pharmacies chose not to display them.
 But renewed support for globes in the 1930s (particularly by American Druggist) moved the Owens-Illinois Glass Co. to introduce a new style, with an electric bulb inside to illuminate the globe.
 Through the 1950s, American Druggist continued to urge pharmacists to bring back the show globe, terming it "the greatest trademark ever invented."